reuk/wayverb/docs_source/microphone.md

 valid sampling frequency of 4.25kHz.
 However, to allow accurate placement of these sensors, a grid with a spacing of 0.0027m is required.
 This increase in mesh density necessitates more than 3000 times the original number of nodes, which is only practical for very small modelled spaces.
+An alternative to oversampling is interpolation, which may be used to obtain signal values for positions that do not coincide with grid nodes, as in [@southern_spatial_2012].
+However, the interpolated approach given in this paper is only applicable in the 2D case, so it cannot be applied in Wayverb, which requires a general solution in three dimensions.

 Finally, this method places an additional constraint on the portion of the spectrum of the output signal which may be considered valid.
 The maximum valid